alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You need to complete certain tasks to move goods within the [EU](/eu-eea).

 s1.
-[Check if you need a licence](/guide/starting-to-export/export-licences.html) to export restricted goods from the UK. s2.
+[Check if you need a licence](/guide/starting-to-export/export-licences.html) or to follow special rules to export restricted goods from the UK. s2.
 Your courier or freight forwarder will ask you to complete a proforma invoice. s3.
 Attach the proforma invoice (and licence, if you need one) to your consignment.